 “I’ve always been afraid of perception, but sometimes people aren’t looking for you to fail, they are rooting for you to succeed,” Asante said.
 “I would tell people about my project, and they would look at me with admiration.
 Even though I’m not the most physically fit person, they still encouraged me.
 The day I finally did my first handstand, everyone in my class was applauding.”

 Through the Plastino Scholars Program, students can employ their creativity and follow their curiosities to pursue academic research.
 Plastino Scholars have traveled to every corner of the globe, from the peak of Mount Kilimanjaro to the capital of Estonia.
 To be considered for the program, students must propose an experience that will allow the pursuit of a passionate interest that goes beyond the scope of an academic course, normal summer job, internship or enrichment program.

 Anya Sen’s research took her to Aix-en-Provence, France, located near the historic Mediterranean port city Marseille, and Rabat, Morocco, the capital of Marseille immigrants’ second largest country of origin.
-Majoring in international relations and pursuing a triple minor in French, legal studies and history, Sen is passionate about refugee and migration issues and hopes to become a foreign service officer.
+Majoring in international relations and pursuing a triple minor in French, legal studies and history and an Honors student, Sen is passionate about refugee and migration issues and hopes to become a foreign service officer.
 She designed her Plastino Scholar experience to gain a deeper understanding of culture, identity and immigration through a colonial lens.